rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 - **Flash of Unstyled Text** (FOUT) refers to the flash when changing between the fallback system font and the web font after it's downloaded.
 This is also ugly and bad UX (shocking, I know).

+FOIT and FOUT impact CLS (cumulative layout shift) which measures the importance of unexpected shifts in your page layout (when stuff moves around but not on purpose).
+CLS is important for CWV, which is important for SEO.
+(OMG, that's a lot of acronyms!).

 So you choose between having users stare at a balnk screen, or having users watch your font load in and all of your content shift around, right?
 Wrong.

 **The `font-display` Property**